Death of Elijah Doughty: Investigation and trial

 The driver was interviewed by police the same day as Doughty's death and said that he was "trying to catch up with a motorbike that I know, I think, is mine, and hoping that the rider would go into the bush and fall off".

 The ute driver was charged with manslaughter and pleaded not guilty after his offer – to plead guilty to the lesser charge of dangerous driving causing death – had been rejected by the state.

 The trial was held in the Supreme Court of Western Australia from 17 to 21 July 2017.
 During the trial, the ute driver stated that he had not intended to hit Doughty and that Doughty had "veered in front of him".
 He could not prevent the collision because he was driving too close to the motorbike.
+The defence asserted that the act of chasing the motorbike to reclaim it was not illegal, and that the state had exaggerated the condition of the track.
+The defence did however, acknowledge that the man had been driving too close to Doughty.
+The prosecution argued that given the speed, conditions of the track, and the difference in power between the ute and the motorbike, the man's driving was criminally negligent.

 On 21 July 2017, the jury in the trial found the driver not guilty of manslaughter but guilty of dangerous driving occasioning death.
 After the verdict, members of the public gallery screamed abuse at the defendant and the jury.
 The court was briefly adjourned to allow their removal by security.

 Supporters of Doughty, watching the proceedings in Kalgoorlie by video link, protested the verdict, many of them wearing T-shirts with the Black Lives Matter slogan.
 The protest was described by journalists as vocal but peaceful.